gabormarko/3D-semantic-segmentation/doc/Usage.md

 pip install submodules/diff-gaussian-rasterization
 pip install submodules/simple-knn
 ```
-#### step 1.
+#### Step 1.
 Preparing the data.
 You can download the LERF-Masked dataset from this [link](https://huggingface.co/mqye/Gaussian-Grouping/tree/main/data/lerf_mask).

-#### step 2.
+#### Step 2.
 Training Unified-Lift (Gaussian-level features + object-level codebook).
 You can use the training scripts to train on the LERF-Masked dataset.
 ```
 bash train.sh
 ```

-#### step 3.
-Once you have finished training, you can directly predict segmentation.
+#### Step 3.
+Once you have finished training, Unified-Lift can directly predict segmentation.
 Use the following script to export the evaluation results.
 ```
 bash infer.sh
 ```